DigiPlatMOOC/Corso-PDGT-Laboratorio/VM/README.md

 * **vagrant destroy**
 This command stops the running machine Vagrant is managing and destroys all resources that were created during the machine creation process.
 After running this command, your computer should be left at a clean state, as if you never created the guest machine in the first place.

-In any case, a normal develop cycle should follow only theese steps:
+In any case, a normal develop cycle should follow only these steps:

 _vagrant up_
 \> _vagrant ssh_